Commercial Real Estate

 Companies in the steel, automotive, and other industries that require large workshops and assembly lines for their operations search for industrial spaces.

-Most industrial buildings are located outside of residential areas and house a variety of tenants’ industrial operations.
+Most industrial buildings are located outside of residential areas and house various tenants’ industrial operations.

 There are four categories of industrial commercial properties: